trippleflux/nxscripts/nxmydb/trunk/readme.txt

 ################################################################################

 Q: What does "nxMyDB: Unable to connect to server: SSL connection error" mean?
-A: SSL is setup incorrectly on either the client or server.
+A: SSL is configured incorrectly on either the client or server.

 ################################################################################
 # 5. Bugs and Comments                                                         #